Making Dance During the Pandemic

 Join Carl Flink, 2020 CLA Dean’s Medalist and artistic director of the award winning dance company Black Label Movement; Dr. Jon Hallberg, director of the Center for the Art of Medicine; and dancers from Black Label Movement, as they examine questions such as how can arts organizations safely and ethically create work during a pandemic?
 What is the role of art in times of a pandemic?
 How does the show go on with no social distancing in dance?

-The audience will also get a sneak preview of the new director's cut of the film, which has been submitted for adjudication at the San Francisco Dance Festival.
+The audience also got a sneak preview of the new director's cut of the film, which has been submitted for adjudication at the San Francisco Dance Festival and is a semi-finalist at the San Francisco Indie Short Film Festival.

 About the speakers: